Which place is cheaper, Puerto Viejo or Salvador?

 Salvador has a temperate climate with four distinct seasons, but Puerto Viejo experiences a warm climate with fairly sunny weather most of the year.

 The summer brings many poeple to Salvador as well as Puerto Viejo.
+Most visitors come to Salvador for the beaches and the family-friendly experiences during these months.
 The warm climate attracts visitors to Puerto Viejo throughout the year.

 Salvador is around the same temperature as Puerto Viejo in the summer.
 The daily temperature in Salvador averages around 27°C (81°F) in January, and Puerto Viejo fluctuates around 26°C (79°F)in July.